Hay Day: Legacy

-British celebrity chef Gordon Ramsay had a crossover with the game Hay Day for a limited-time event that ran from 15 January to 24 January 2025.
+British celebrity chef Gordon Ramsay had a crossover with the Hay Day for a limited-time event that ran from 15 January to 24 January 2025.

-A short-lived spin-off of Hay Day, known as Hay Day Pop was created on 16 March 2020.
-Hay Day Pop shut down less than a year after its release.
-The game was shut down on 1 February 2021.
+A short-lived spin-off of Hay Day, known as Hay Day Pop, was created on 16 March 2020.
+Hay Day Pop shut down less than a year after its release on 1 February 2021.

 Reception

 Gamezebo gave it 4/5, noting its similarity to Farmville and praising the graphics.
 Pocket Gamer gave it a bronze award.